Robert-Hughes/rjrssync/README.md

 rjrssync local-folder/ user@hostname:/remote/folder
 ```

-TODO: update this for binary
+TODO: update this for binary, and information about cross compiling

 The first time that a remote host is used, rjrssync will deploy its source code to the remote host and use `cargo` to build it for that platform.
 Therefore `cargo` needs to be installed and available on the remote host.
 It will take some time for this initial build.